How are ordinary people around the world affected by a planet in crisis?

-In Between the Lines, award-winning travel writer Gunnar Garfors sets out on an extraordinary journey along the Equator and the Arctic and Antarctic Circles to find out.
-His route takes him far off the beaten path, down the Congo River on a cargo ship, across Siberia by train, and over Antarctic ice in a tracked vehicle, as he seeks to understand the human cost of a rapidly changing climate.
+In the gripping travelogue Between the Lines, renowned travel author Gunnar Garfors sets out on an extraordinary journey along the Equator and the Arctic and Antarctic Circles to find out.
+His route takes him far off the beaten path, down the Congo River on a cargo ship, across Siberia by train and over Antarctic ice in a tracked vehicle, as he seeks to understand the human cost of rapid environmental changes.

-Through powerful storytelling, vivid nature writing, and moving encounters with people along the way, Garfors offers a status report from a world under pressure.
-He shows how a changing climate affects the daily lives of fishermen, farmers, city dwellers, and Indigenous communities — from the Amazon rainforest to the icy wilderness of Greenland.
+Through powerful storytelling, vivid nature writing and moving encounters with people along the way, Garfors offers a status report from a world under pressure.
+He shows how seasonal changes affect the daily lives of fishermen, farmers, city dwellers and Indigenous communities – from the buzzing Amazon rainforest to the freezing wilderness of Greenland.

 This is climate reporting with a human face.
-Gripping, eye-opening, and deeply moving.
+Enthralling, eye-opening and deeply moving.
 Between the Lines is not just a travelogue, but a vital document of our time.

 Like a modern-day Kapuściński, Garfors sets off on a grueling journey far from the usual tourist trail.